 No single intervention provides a complete solution to the complex educational issues in any school and it is therefore a multi-faceted approach that we feel offers the best opportunity for pupils to succeed.
 The key to closing the gap between the highest and lowest achieving pupils is careful and thorough monitoring/tracking of attainment and progress.

-A more comprehensive analysis of our pupil premium funding initiatives can be found here
+A more comprehensive analysis of our pupil premium funding initiatives and their impact can be found here